The Project Browser panel helps you find projects for editing and more

 • Collection and Lifecycle statuses if applicable

-• Which authors are assigned to the project
+• Which authors and reviewers are assigned to the project

 • Publishing information